Our Mission

 Web Developers

-Class of 2023Nia is a fourth-year undergraduate computer science student.
-After graduation, she hopes to work in industry as a Frontend or a Full-Stack Developer.
-In her free time, you will likely find her watching TV, playing video games, and shopping.
+Class of 2025Yifei is a third-year undergraduate computer science student.
+After graduation, she hopes to become a software engineer.
+In her free time, you will likely find her watching TV, going to the gym, and online shopping.

 Founding Editors